Grade Level: 7 (6-9)

 Below is additional information on the major lesson topics.

 Engineering is pervasive, useful and fun.
 Evidence of engineering is everywhere and involves development of a large variety of tools, devices, structures, processes and products.
 The engineering type most familiar to children, civil engineers design and build buildings and bridges, while mechanical engineers create device mechanisms, such as the gears in a cordless drill.
 Other engineering specialty areas include industrial or manufacturing engineering that enable the large-scale production of products including students' clothing, school supplies and chairs.
 Environmental engineers analyze the impact of development, structures, and use of natural resources on the environment.
 For example, how would a cell phone tower in a certain location affect the wildlife in the area?
-Or how would the quality of water in a particular area be affected if a building were built in a nearb?
+Or how would the quality of water in a particular area be affected if a building was built in nearby?
 Aerospace engineers design aircraft carriers.
-The list continues, but the idea is the same: The work of engineers is everywhere.
+The list continues, but the idea is the same: The work of engineers is everywhere. (optional: Show students the What Is Engineering? video)

 The engineering design process is iterative.
 The steps of the engineering design process are followed in all engineering disciplines.
 Though it is presented as a straight-forward process, it rarely is.
 For example, after researching, one may have to change constraints, or after failing to design, a team may need to pick a different solution.
 In this way, the engineering design process is iterative.
 Sometimes the steps are listed in a different order than presented here, but they all attempt to describe the same cyclical approach that culminates in achieving the best design for a specific situation.